 Throbbing tooth pain makes everyday activities nearly impossible to enjoy.
 Concentrating on work or school while dealing with the pain is difficult, if not impossible.
-While many different causes lead to toothache, the throbbing is an indication of excess blood flow in the tooth due to inflammation.
+While many different causes lead to toothache, the throbbing indicates excess blood flow in the tooth due to inflammation.

 Inflammation and annoying tooth pain often arrive together.
-Your family dentist knows how to diagnose and treat your pain so you don’t have to wait for an appointment.
-And it’s your Sunday dentist who can put you back on your daily path quickly and comfortably.
+Your family dentist knows how to diagnose and treat your pain, so you don’t have to wait for an appointment.
+And your Sunday dentist can put you back on your daily path quickly and comfortably.

 Cavities, Small and Large